-The following modifications to the 15KV Class Gloving Procedures have been agreed upon by the City and the I.B.E.W, Local 210:
+The following modifications to the 15KV Class Gloving Procedures have been agreed upon by the City and Union:

-- I. The following jobs can be safely performed by one (1) Journeyman Lineman in the working position and a qualified man on the ground: - A. Single-Phase Construction. - 1.
+- I. The following jobs can be safely performed by one Journeyman Lineman in the working position and a qualified man on the ground: - A. Single-Phase Construction. - 1.
 Installing and/or removing cutouts or lightning arrestors. - 2.
 Replacing pin insulators or re-tying primary conductors. - 3.
 Connecting or disconnecting non-current carrying taps (no load), without the use of a jumper. - 4.
 Transfer single-phase construction. - B. Multi-Phase Construction. - 1.
 Refuse blown cutout. - 2.
 Open or close switches, test dead and install line grounds. - II.
-All other gloving of l5KV shall require two (2) Linemen in the working position with a third qualified man on the ground.
-(Note: A Lineman-Apprentice being trained in l5KV

-Gloving Procedures may be the second man in the working position for instructional purposes only.
-He/She may work single phase 15KV in his/her second six (6) months of his/her second year, and multiphase 15 KV in his/her third and fourth year.)
+All other gloving of 15KV shall require two Linemen in the working position with a third qualified man on the ground.
+(Note: A Lineman-Apprentice being trained in 15KV Gloving Procedures may be the second man in the working position for instructional purposes only.
+He/She may work single phase 15KV in his/her second six months of his/her second year, and multiphase 15KV in his/her third and fourth year.)

-III.
-All work performed under the I & I Rules on a pole containing two or more energized primary circuits shall be performed by two (2) Journeyman Linemen in the working position with a third qualified man on the ground.

-IV.
-It is understood that the definition of a "qualified man" shall be a Work Leader, Sr. Lineworker (Troubleshooter), Journeyman Lineman or an Apprentice in his/her last six (6) months of his/her fourth year.

-V. The existing contract schedule and Apprenticeship Program shall be modified as follows:
+- III.
+All work performed under the I & I Rules on a pole containing two or more energized primary circuits shall be performed by two Journeyman Linemen in the working position with a third qualified man on the ground. - IV.
+It is understood that the definition of a "qualified man" shall be a Work Leader, Sr. Lineworker (Troubleshooter), Journeyman Lineman or an Apprentice in his/her last six months of his/her fourth year. - V. The existing contract schedule and Apprenticeship Program shall be modified as follows: